worthingtonjg/FaceManager/README.md

-# FaceManager
-Facial Recognition Visual Editor - View / Edit Person Groups, Persons, and Faces.
+This tool was built to be used with the Microsoft Cognitive Service Face API.
+It allows you to view / edit / delete Person Groups, Persons and Faces.